Wisconsin Voter Project

 Access

-Every eligible voter should be able to cast a ballot.
-And every citizen should be able to access public election records without paying thousands of dollars for their own data.
+Every eligible voter should be able to cast a ballot without confusion — and every citizen should be able to access public election records without paying thousands of dollars.

 03